casualcsonline/casualcsonline.github.io/content/posts/docker.md

 : An "Image" is a cookie cutter for a docker container.
 When you have an image, you can stamp out as many containers based on that image as you like.

 Container
 : A "Container" is an instance of your "Image".
 Following the "cookie cutter" comparison, this is a single cookie.
-It may look and act like all of the other cookies on your baking sheet, but it acts as its own independent morsel.
+It may look and smell like all of the other cookies on your baking sheet, but it acts as its own independent morsel.

 Dockerfile
 : A set of instructions to create an "Image".
 Think of it like a cookie recipe.